 SHARE CLASS CLASS A1 CLASS A2 CLASS B Type of investors Retail and Institutional Retail and Institutional Retail and Institutional Form of shares Registered Registered Registered Reference currency EUR EUR EUR ISIN code LU2472599617 LU2207642732 LU2207642815 Listing on Luxembourg Stock Exchange No No No Dividend policy Accumulating shares Distributing shares Accumulating shares Dividend frequency (For Distributing shares) Dividends are calculated semi-annually (the "Dividend Period") (as of the last Business Day of each financial year and as of the last Business Day of the six months after each financial year, each the "Record Date"), provided that the performance during the Dividend Period is positive, i.e. the NAV of the Class A Shares as of the Record Date is higher than the NAV as of the last Business Day of the previous six months period.
-Initial Subscription Period From 26 O ctober 2020 until 23 Novem ber 2020 Initial Price 100 EUR 100 EUR 100 EUR 100 EUR Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0,50% Redemption fee Up to 1,00% Up to 1,00% 0 Conversion fee N/A N/A N/A Investment Management fee 1.25% per year ar 1.25% per year 0.45% per year Sub-Investment Manager fee 0.30% per year 0.30% per year 0.30% per year Distribution fee 0.01% per year Performance fee N/A Management Company fee A variable Fee per annum in EUR applied per tranches out of AUM, with minimum of EUR 20,000/Year/Sub-fund: AUM ranging from EUR 0 to EUR 500 million: 0.040% per year AUM ranging from EUR 500 million and EUR 1 billion: 0.035% per year Risk Management Administrative fee payable to the Management Company
+Initial Subscription Period From 26 Oc ctober 2020 until 23 Novem ber 2020 Initial Price 100 EUR 100 EUR 100 EUR Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0,50% Redemption fee Up to 1,00% Up to 1,00% 0 Conversion fee N/A N/A N/A Investment Management fee 1.25% per year 1.25% per year 0.65% per year Distribution fee 0.01% per year Performance fee N/A Management Company fee A variable Fee per annum in EUR applied per tranches out of AUM of up to 0.045% (maximum), with minimum of up to EUR 25,000/Year/Sub-fund: Administration and Fund Accounting Services A variable Fee per annum in EUR applied per tranches out of AUM of up to 0.045% (maximum), with minimum of up to EUR 25,000/Year/Sub-fund: